KingKai-1906/sr.kaio-seasoning/INSTRUCTIONS.md

   ### INTERFACE
   - [ ] **A Matter of Time - Phoenix Preset**
     Will be replaced by a preset made by me, sorry Phoenix, mine is way way better :P
-  - [ ] **Roboto Font Replacer**
-    The font itself is good, but doesn't fit Skyrim at all, I'd rather play with the vanilla font.
-But we'll be using Sovngarde Light as a replacer, that fits so much better in my opinion.
   - [ ] **DRELDYN's Original Main Menu Overhaul**
     The menu itself is AWESOME, I just wanted to change it to something more like myself :)